 JTS is seeking a Major Gifts Officer to identify, cultivate, solicit, and steward New York City region individual major gifts prospects and donors.
 The Major Gifts Officer will report to the Vice Chancellor and Chief Development Officer and will be part of a seven-member frontline fundraising team, which generates approximately $18 million annually in philanthropic gifts.

-The ideal candidate will have sincere and genuine interest in working to advance JTS’s mission of bringing traditional Jewish values into the 21st century.
-The MGO will be a relationship-focused fundraiser who will build strong relationships, cultivating and soliciting donors by effectively organizing events, dinners, and other small-scale and intimate gatherings.
+The ideal candidate will have a sincere and genuine interest in working to advance JTS’s mission of bringing traditional Jewish values into the 21st century.
+The MGO will be a relationship-focused fundraiser that will build strong relationships, cultivating and soliciting donors by effectively organizing events, dinners, and other small-scale and intimate gatherings.
 Community engagement will partner with the MGO on learning opportunities for donors and prospects, and the MGO will plan outreach by utilizing volunteers, lay, and rabbinic leadership, as well as faculty, staff, and students, to promote and advance philanthropy in the New York region.

 The salary for this position is up to $120k.